Depo-Provera Contraceptive (injection)

 -

-stroke or blood clots in your arms, legs or lungs; or
+heart problems such as heart attack, stroke, or blood clot in your arms, legs, or lungs; or

 Depo-Provera Contraceptive may decrease the calcium stored in your bones, which may cause bone loss (osteoporosis) when the medicine is used over long periods of time.

-You should not use this medicine for longer than 2 years unless you cannot use other birth control options.
+You should not use this medicine for longer than 2 years unless you cannot use other birth control or treatment options for your condition.

 Tell your doctor if you have or have ever had: